octo-woapi/cookbook/recipes/Api-versioning.md

 ### Conclusion

 There exist other ways to version your Api such as Http header or query parameter versioning...
-But since the version of an API is essential information, we recommend you to show it in the URI rather than in the HTTP header, it is straightforward and more simple (you don't have to deal with the complexity of handling the headers), also we recommend including a mandatory version number, on a digit, at the highest level of the uri path and not having more than two versions at the same time.
+But since the version of an API is essential information, we recommend you to show it in the URI rather than in the HTTP header, it is straightforward and more simple (you don't have to deal with the complexity of handling the headers), also we recommend including a mandatory version number, on a digit, at the highest level of the uri path and not having more than two major versions at the same time.